EnigmaCurry/d.rymcg.tech/mopidy/README.md

 or receive it via the [snapcast client protocol](https://github.com/badaix/snapcast/blob/master/doc/binary_protocol.md).

-On another computer on the same network, install the `snapclient`
+On another computer, install the `snapclient` program:
-program:

 ```
 # On the client system (running debian / raspbian):